electrode-io/electrode-native/README.md

 ```

 If you don't need to work on (or use) Android container generation or only intend to run your miniapp standalone on iOS, do not bother.

+**iOS**

+If you intend to run you react-native miniapp standalone in iOS or need to run the container generator for iOS (this should rather be taken care of by a CI server), you'll need to have XCode >= 8.2.1 installed on the workstation.

 #### Understanding platform structure